metwork-framework/mfserv/docs/800-cheatsheet.md

 ## "load environment" commands

-As a "not metwork" unix user (useless if you are logged as a "mfxxx" unix user as the "metwork environement" is already loaded):
+As a "not metwork" unix user (useless if you are logged as a "mfxxx" unix user as the "metwork environment" is already loaded):

 | Command | Description |
 | --- | --- |